stanleyaz/rivian-reddit-nlp-classification/README.md

 ## Problem Statement

 [`Rivian`](https://rivian.com/), a leading electric vehicle manufacturer in the United States, has hired me to perform a sentiment analysis of two `subreddits` - `r/cars` and `r/electricvehicles` - which it actively monitors on the popular Reddit platform.
 The problem is that the data previously collected before I was hired were not properly labelled, and so we do not know which of those unlabelled posts came from either subreddit.
-We do not wish to discard the unlabelled data because they are a substantial number, and due to some issues with [Pushshift's](https://github.com/pushshift/api) API, it was no longer possible to get data earlier than November.
+We do not wish to discard the unlabelled data because they are a substantial number, and were collected several months ago at a time when `Rivian` was on the news for a host of reasons.
+Due to some ongoing updates to the [Pushshift's](https://github.com/pushshift/api) API, posts earlier than November 2022 are not available to be collected.
 My boss has therefore asked me to do the following:

-1. Collect more data from the two subreddits, using [Pushshift's](https://github.com/pushshift/api) API.
+1. Collect more recent data from the two subreddits, using [Pushshift's](https://github.com/pushshift/api) API.
 2. Use Natural Language Processing to train a classifier on which subreddit a given post came from.
 This is a binary classification problem and I attempt several models and ensembles.
 3. In future, I can then use my best model to classify the unlabelled posts we have as belonging to either the `r/cars` or `r/electricvehicles` subreddits, and then carry out a sentiment analysis.
 (This third point is not covered in this project).
 4. Make a presentation to him and the rest of the team outlining my process and findings.